Meet the 2021 class of Ford Global Fellows!

 Dandan Wang

-“Helping underserved communities achieve financial health is critical to economic and social progress around the world.”
+“Helping underserved communities to achieve and maintain financial health is critical to a healthy economy and social progress in China and around the world.”

 Devi Anggraini